Efficient Transductive Online Learning via Randomized Rounding: Application 2: Online Collaborative Filtering

 \section{Application 2: Online Collaborative Filtering}

-We now turn to discuss the application of our results in the context of collaborative filtering with trace-norm constrained matrices, presenting what is (to the best of our knowledge) the first computationally efficient online algorithms for this problem.
+We now turn to discuss the application of our results in the context of collaborative filtering with trace-norm constrained matrices, presenting the first computationally efficient online algorithms for this problem.

 In collaborative filtering, the learning problem is to predict entries of an unknown $m \times n$ matrix based on a subset of its observed entries.
 A common approach is norm regularization, where we seek a low-norm matrix which matches the observed entries as best as possible.
-The norm is often taken to be the trace-norm \cite{SrebRenJaa04,SalaMni07,Bach08}, although other norms have also been considered, such as the max-norm \cite{LeeReSaSerTrp10} and the weighted trace-norm \cite{SalSre10,FoSaShaSre11}.
+The norm is often taken to be the trace-norm~\cite{Bach08,SalaMni07,SrebRenJaa04}, although other norms have also been considered, such as the max-norm~\cite{LeeReSaSerTrp10} and the weighted trace-norm~\cite{FoSaShaSre11,SalSre10}.

-Previous theoretical treatments of this problem assumed a stochastic setting, where the observed entries are picked according to some underlying distribution (e.g., \cite{SreSh05,ShalSham11}).
-However, even when the guarantees are distribution-free, assuming a fixed distribution fails to capture important aspects of collaborative filtering in practice, such as non-stationarity \cite{Koren09}.
+Previous theoretical treatments of this problem assumed a stochastic setting, where the observed entries are picked according to some underlying distribution (e.g., \cite{ShalSham11,SreSh05}).
+However, even when the guarantees are distribution-free, assuming a fixed distribution fails to capture important aspects of collaborative filtering in practice, such as non-stationarity~\cite{Koren09}.
 Thus, an online adversarial setting, where no distributional assumptions whatsoever are required, seems to be particularly well-suited to this problem domain.

 In an online setting, at each round $t$ the adversary reveals an index pair $(i_t,j_t)$ and secretely chooses a value $y_t$ for the corresponding matrix entry.
 After that, the learner selects a prediction $p_t$ for that entry.
 Then $y_t$ is revealed and the learner suffers a loss $\ell(p_t,y_t)$.
 Hence, the goal of a learner is to minimize the regret with respect to a fixed class $\Wcal$ of prediction matrices, $ \sum_{t=1}^T \ell(p_t,y_t) - \inf_{W\in\Wcal} \sum_{t=1}^T \ell\bigl(W_{i_t,j_t},y_t\bigr) $.
 Following reality, we will assume that the adversary picks a different entry in each round.
 When the learner's performance is measured by the regret after all $T=mn$ entries have been predicted, the online collaborative filtering setting reduces to prediction with expert advice as discussed in Remark~\ref{rem:perm}.